docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/cross-dom-functions.rst

 See the arguments for documents.add() in the Adobe Illustrator CS5 JavaScript Reference.
-Performs the equivalent of the target application’s File > New command.
+Performs the equivalent of the target application's File > New command.
 Returns true on success. print() appspec.print(files) files